Bree (Manx youth movement): Other work

 Monthly music sessions for young people are organised by Bree in Douglas and St John's.
 This is an informal session that allows young people to improve their skills and become comfortable with musical performance.
 Bree also competes in the annual Manx Folk Awards, and performs at community and charitable events throughout the Island.

 Scran is a Manx traditional music group that has grown out of Bree.
 It consists of young people from the ages 13 to 18 and performs in both English and Manx.
-Manx harpist Mera Royle who won the BBC Radio 2's Young Folk Award in 2018 is a former member of Bree and member of Scran.
+Harpist Mera Royle, who won the BBC Radio 2's Young Folk Award in 2018, is a former member of Bree and member of Scran.

 Bree released Bree Session Tunes which is a collection of over 80 Manx tunes with chords and counter-melodies.
 It is primarily based on Bree session tunes that were arranged for young people.
 It aims to give young people the resources to practice and learn sessions tunes by themselves or with friends.